Only days now until our first big event of 2019: the St Brigid’s Miscellany on St Brigid’s Day (Friday, February 1st)!

-To pique your interest, here are just some of the artists and performers that are already confirmed to perform at the event:
+To pique your interest, here is a profile of just some of the artists and performers that will perform at the event:

 The McGinn Sisters: in very high demand for weddings and functions – with over 1600 ‘likes’ on Facebook – these three sisters specialise in the finest Celtic, Classical and Traditional music and will have you enthralled with their beautiful sound.
 The trio is made up of violin, harp and whistle/flute.
 Visit their Facebook page and check out one of their videos to get a taste of their talents.

 The Dead Handsomes: Formerly known as ‘The Adventures’, their song ‘Broken Land’ was the most played song on Radio 1 in 1988.
 The band consists of Pat Gribben, Terry Sharp, James Reilly, John Martin – with Reilly formerly the drummer with ‘Stiff Little Fingers’.
 Seeing musicians of this calibre live will be a great highlight of the night, as anyone who has ever seen the band perform in Kelly’s (below) will attest to.